As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 In all the colors and designs you could think of, they stock some truly incredible pieces of work that are bound to fulfill your needs, whether for a gift or just because you love handmade Washi paper!

-A cute yet sophisticated online Japanese stationery shop that imports products from Japan, Korea, and Europe.
+A cute yet sophisticated online Japanese stationery store that imports products from Japan, Korea, and Europe.

 One thing I love about this site is the variety of items it stocks.